Suredbits/sb-api/README.md

 Our APIs are paid for by using the Bitcoin Lightning Network.
 We suport the major Lightning implementations: [`lnd`](https://github.com/lightningnetwork/lnd), [`c-lightning`](https://github.com/ElementsProject/lightning) and [Eclair](https://github.com/acinq/eclair).

+We assume you have a running Lightning client.
+Behind the scenes it does two things with the provided client:

+1. Pay invoices.
+We pay for access to the Suredbits` APIs by paying Lightning invoices.
+1. Generate invoices without an amount specified.
+When setting up a subscription we provide a refund invoice where money can be refunded to us if we abort or subscription before it's up or something causes the server to abort the subscription.

+You should not keep large amounts of money on the node you're using with this library.

 #### Eclair

 ```typescript